 A Brief History of the Marque

-Ruhrtal Motorrad Werke GmbH (R.M.W.) firm in Neheim-Ruhr was formed in Bleha, in 1925, after the death of one of the partners in the original firm, Bleha.
+Ruhrtal Motorrad Werke GmbH (R.M.W.) in Neheim-Ruhr was formed in 1925 after the death of one of the partners in the original firm, Bleha.

-Under the RMW marque motorcycles were built using engines produced in-house, and also engines from Mabeco of Berlin.
+Under the RMW marque motorcycles were built using engines produced in-house along with Siemens & Halske engines supplied by Mabeco of Berlin.
 By 1927 they were producing 600cc Mabeco-engined V-Twins, copies of the Indian Scout.

 Postwar, the firm was based in Munich and also had a Braunschweig address.
 It produced mopeds which were derived from other companies and distributed under the RMW label, some being sold in Sweden and Denmark.
 These included Rex XX and Monaco, Piccolo, Riva, RMW-Lyx, Riva-Sport, Silber-Rex and others between the early 1950s and 1961.

 The firm also built engines under the "Pilot" brand which were sold to other companies, for instance Kroon in Sweden.

 Notes.
 1. A Swedish company also used the Rex name: Rex of Halsted

 Sources: GTU Oldtimerservice, mo-ped.se, motoclub.de, et al.

 If you have a query or information about RMW motorcycles of Germany please contact us